Introduction to Artificial Intelligence (AI)

 ZERO FEES*

-• Clear study pathways into IT and software engineering programmes to support your next step.
+• Explore clear study pathways into IT and software engineering programmes.

 What you'll learn:

 Build core knowledge of machine learning, automation, and effective teamwork.
 Research and summarise key concepts using credible sources.
 Explore topics such as supervised and unsupervised learning, automation, intelligent systems, and an introduction to Python programming.
 Examine real-world applications of machine learning across different sectors.
-Strengthen teamwork and communication skills, including Tuckman’s team development stages and conflict resolution strategies.
+Strengthen teamwork and communication skills using Tuckman’s team development stages and conflict resolution strategies.

 Assess your strengths, transferable skills, and areas for growth to support your academic and employment goals.
 Plan actionable steps using a personal development plan approach.
 Explore self-reflection, SMART goal setting, transferable skills (communication, teamwork, problem-solving, digital literacy), and cultural models like Te Whare Tapa Whā, Te Wheke, Le Va, and Fonofale.
 Build tools for success including CV writing, interview skills, cover letters, social media etiquette, time management, research, writing, presentation, professionalism, and understanding employment contracts.
 Analyse the job market and industry trends in Aotearoa New Zealand.
 Develop a Personal Development Plan to guide your study and career pathway.